Slowdeb/Tryhackme/Mr Robot.md

 ![gobuster](https://user-images.githubusercontent.com/76821053/185759356-5426e858-a36f-4de9-80d4-3239fdbe3737.png)

-After searching through some directories, we can see that there is a robots.txt file.
+After searching through the results, we can see that there is a robots.txt file.
 A robots.txt file contains instructions for bots/crawlers on which pages they can and cannot access.

 Inside there's two file directories, the first one we will put aside for later: